nettoyoussef/science-reproducibility/README.md

 # Workshop sobre reprodutibilidade em Pesquisa Computacional - Unicamp (16/08)

-This repository contains the files used for a workshop at Unicamp (Brasil) about reproducibility in Computational Research.
+**This repository contains files used for a workshop at Unicamp (Brasil) about reproducibility in Computational Research.**